spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/3-polyglot-python-app.md

 <!--NOTE-->

-The stream definitions above make use of the [label feature](%currentPath%/feature-guides/streams/labels/) in the DSL.
+The stream definitions shown earlier make use of the [label feature](%currentPath%/feature-guides/streams/labels/) in the DSL.

 <!--END_NOTE-->

-As result the following stream pipeline is created:
+As a result, the following stream pipeline is created:

 ![timeStampStream un-deployed](images/polyglot-python-app-timeStampStream-undeployed.png)

 <!--IMPORTANT-->

-The `time`, `log` and `python-router` are registered as [App](https://docs.spring.io/spring-cloud-dataflow/docs/%dataflow-version%/reference/htmlsingle/#spring-cloud-dataflow-stream-app-dsl) type applications and therefore can have multiple input and output bindings (e.g. channels).
+The `time`, `log`, and `python-router` apps are registered as [App](https://docs.spring.io/spring-cloud-dataflow/docs/%dataflow-version%/reference/htmlsingle/#spring-cloud-dataflow-stream-app-dsl) type applications and, therefore, can have multiple input and output bindings (that is, channels).
 Data Flow does not make any assumptions about the flow of data from one application to another.
-It is the developer’s responsibility to 'wire up' the multiple applications when deploying in order for them to communicate.
+It is the developer’s responsibility to "wire up" the multiple applications when deploying in order for them to communicate.

 <!--END_IMPORTANT-->

-Keeping this in mind we deploy the timestamp Stream pipeline with the [polyglot-python-app-deployment.properties](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/polyglot/polyglot-python-app/polyglot-python-app-deployment.properties) deployment properties:
+Keeping this in mind, we deploy the timestamp stream pipeline with the deployment properties in the [polyglot-python-app-deployment.properties](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/polyglot/polyglot-python-app/polyglot-python-app-deployment.properties) file:

 ```bash
 stream deploy --name timeStampStream --propertiesFile <polyglot-python-app folder>/polyglot-python-app-deployment.properties
 ```

-The deployment properties defines the Kafka topics used to wire the time, python-router and logger applications:
+The deployment properties defines the Kafka topics used to wire the time, python-router, and logger applications:

 ```
 app.time.spring.cloud.stream.bindings.output.destination=timeDest